new482/api-assignment/README.md

 ## API document ##
+From the assignment's instruction, I added some conditions to make it a little bit more completion.
+* Subject of the task cannot be blank.
+(It needs some detail to show what the task is about.)
+* Content of the task can be blank.
+* Status consists of only 'pending' or 'done', and it cannot be blank.

 You can list all the routes by typing 'rails routes' in terminal.

 | Task | Endpoint | Example |